laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 ### Variable declerations

 Variables are storage locations that hold numeric values.
-In total all light programs can utilize up to 100 variables.
+In total all light programs together can utilize a total of 100 variables.

 Variables have a data type of *signed 16-bit integer*.
 This means that the range of numbers that can be stored is *-32768* to *32767*.